ace-n/interview-questions/README.md

 These questions are intended to cover the conceptual background you'll need to succeed.
 They are _not_ a replacement for **solving practice problems** or **implementing basic algorithms** (e.g. sorting algorithms, binary search) yourself.

 > **Mid/Senior-level folks:** I recommend taking a look at the following two resources:
-- Donne Martin's excellent [System Design primer](https://github.com/donnemartin/system-design-primer), **and**
+> - Donne Martin's excellent [System Design primer](https://github.com/donnemartin/system-design-primer), **and**
-- [Keyvan Akbari's notes](https://github.com/keyvanakbary/learning-notes/blob/master/books/designing-data-intensive-applications.md) on Martin Fowler's **Designing Data-Intensive Applications** ([Amazon](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1098119061), [PDF](https://github.com/letthedataconfess/Data-Engineering-Books/blob/main/Book-2Designing-data-intensive-applications.pdf))
+> - [Keyvan Akbari's notes](https://github.com/keyvanakbary/learning-notes/blob/master/books/designing-data-intensive-applications.md) on Martin Fowler's **Designing Data-Intensive Applications** ([Amazon](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1098119061), [PDF](https://github.com/letthedataconfess/Data-Engineering-Books/blob/main/Book-2Designing-data-intensive-applications.pdf))

 The `Cloud` questions cover **my** knowledge gaps relative to those resources. _(Your knowledge gaps will be different than mine - feel free to send PRs with your own questions for things I didn't cover.)_

+## Formatting
+These questions are formatted as numbered `INI` files.
+The `questions.ini` files contain the questions, while the `answers.ini` files contain their answers. 🙂

 ## How I prepare for interviews
 _Caveat: most of this advice is geared towards junior/"new grad" interviews.
 More senior folks may still find it useful, however._